Teaching Fellows Program

 4. Teaching Philosophy Statement (2 pages maximum)

-5. Evidence of Leadership in Teaching and Learning (i.e., offering regular workshops on teaching and learning; services to an educational development centre; support of a teaching and learning committee; grants for teaching and learning projects; research or publications on teaching and learning) (2 pages maximum)
+5. Evidence of Leadership in Teaching and Learning (i.e., offering workshops on teaching and learning; services to an educational development centre; support of a teaching and learning committee; grants for teaching and learning projects; research or publications on teaching and learning).
+Please highlight any previous Generative AI experience you have in relation to teaching and learning.
+(2 pages maximum)

 6. Letter of Support from the Dean of the Faculty (confirming the percentage of time the candidate will be seconded from their home Faculty)